Puppet Visual Studio Code Extension

 Table of Contents

 A Visual Studio Code extension that provides rich support for the Puppet language, including features such as syntax highlighting, linting, debugging, IntelliSense and more.

 This extension provides full Puppet Language support for Visual Studio Code.

 Supported Puppet Versions

-The Puppet Extension for VSCode works with Puppet 4 or higher.
-Some features will be slower or not work on Puppet 4, and are noted in the section for that feature.
+The Puppet Extension for VSCode works with Puppet 5 or higher.
 See open source Puppet and Puppet Enterprise lifecycle pages for version support details.

 You can find instructions and installation links here:

 Installing the Extension